 On today’s show, he shares what it’s like to win a World Series, fall in love and how having a “consistent and God-honoring” father shaped him into the man he is today.

 The highlight of his career?
 “Making it there.
 That first day…and just thinking about the millions of kids playing youth sports and hoping to one day defy the odds.
 I was told as a teen to change my dream because making the big leagues was less likely than winning the lottery.
 But that encouraged me.
 I figured, somebody had to make it, why not me?”

-Mike shares what it takes to make it into “the bigs” and make it as a leader, father, dad, son and husband.
+Mike shares what it takes to make it to “the bigs” and make it as a leader, father, dad, son, and husband.
 The takeaways from this episode are epic; don’t miss them!

 - God continues to work on the hearts of people.